algosup/2024-2025-project-2-serious-game-team-1/documents/Functional_Specifications.md

 ### C. Data

-Our game doesn't need to save player's data, but if the game evolves and we need to save information, we need to interest us on the **the reglementation of data backups**.
+Our game doesn't need to save player's data, but if the game evolves and that we need to save information, we need to interest us on the **the reglementation of data backups**.
 There are three different archives depending on the type of data :

 - **Active database archiving** where data that are no longer useful to the enterprise (for example, data on job seekers to which they have not followed up) are deleted once the reason for the study has been completed (after a maximum of two years).